Rupam-Sarmah/TypeScript-Level1/initialdots.md

 JavaScript with type checking is TypeScript.<br>
 To configure typescript, command is "tsc --init".
-It will show the configuration details and add a file tsconfig.json on the file explorer.
+It will show the configuration details and add a file tsconfig.json on the file explorer.<br>
+we enable <b>"sourceMap": true,</b> for enable debugg mode in typescript.